 The Warsaw Ghetto site is a collection of facts from the history of the ghetto ant the 'Aryan side' of the city, based on archival and bibliographical data.
 The facts are stored in the form of an Internet database.
 It was designed in a way that enables its users to easily find related information on specific subjects: people, events, and places from the Warsaw ghetto.
 Moreover, an interactive plan of the ghetto enables users to view the places.
 Depending on stored information on addresses individual buildings may be displayed on the plan.
-In addition, users of the site take access to source materials as well as collection of 14 plans of the ghetto.
+In addition, users of the site take access to source materials as well as the collection of 14 plans of the ghetto.

 How to use the following elements of the site.